bombbomb/bombbomb-ruby-openapi/docs/PromptsApi.md

 id = "id_example" # String | The id of the prompt.

 choice = "choice_example" # String | The users' selection.
-Can be: WithVideo, WithEmail, Cancel
+Can be: WithVideo, WithEmail, Cancel, Restore, Reset, Manual

 opts = {
   video_id: "video_id_example", # String | The id of the video.
-  email_id: "email_id_example" # String | The id of the video.
+  email_id: "email_id_example", # String | The id of the email.
-}
+  subject: "subject_example" # String | The subject of the email }

 begin